loicrouchon/findjava/README.md

 - `--max-java-version <version>`: the maximum version of the java specification required to run the application.
   If `--min-java-version` is specified, defaults to `0` meaning no maximum version filtering.If both `--min-java-version` and `--max-java-version` are not specified, falls back on the configuration.
 - `--vendors <vendor>`: (repeatable) a list of JVM vendors to choose from.
-If specified, jvm-finder will only consider JVMs from this vendor.
+If specified, findjvm will only consider JVMs from this vendor.
 If not specified, not vendor filtering will happen
 - `--programs <program>`: (repeatable) a list of programs the JVM must provide in their `$JAVA_HOME/bin` directory.
 If more than one program is provided, the output will automatically be in `java.home` mode.
 If not specified, defaults to `java`.
-- `--output-mode <output-mode>`: the output mode of jvm-finder.
+- `--output-mode <output-mode>`: the output mode of findjvm.
 Possible values are `java.home` (the `java.home` directory of the selected JVM) and `binary` (the path to the desired binary of the selected JVM).
 If not specified, defaults to `binary`.

 > Java specification versions can be specified in a simplified way as integers 1, 2, 8, 20.
-> jvm-finder will know that 1.8 and 8 are the same version.
+> findjvm will know that 1.8 and 8 are the same version.

 ## Configuration